 The UKP800 Isolator Switch is engineered for high-performance applications.

-A factory main switchboard uses a UKP4 1250A disconnector switch as the incoming device, with upstream NH fuses at the supply authority’s service connection providing the overcurrent and short-circuit protection.
-The disconnector switch provides the local isolation and operational switching function: the plant electrician can isolate the entire switchboard for annual maintenance by switching the UKP4 to OFF and padlocking the handle.
-The AC-23A rating allows the switch to break the full plant load if the upstream fuses have not yet operated (for example, during a controlled shutdown before the supply authority isolates the service).
-The visible double-break isolation gap provides positive confirmation of isolation before work begins on the switchboard busbars.
+A factory main switchboard or photovoltaic system uses a UKP or UKGD disconnector switch as the incoming device, with upstream protection providing overcurrent and short-circuit protection.
+The disconnector switch provides local isolation and operational switching: plant electricians can isolate the switchboard for maintenance by switching the device to OFF and padlocking the handle.
+The AC-23A rating for AC or DC-21B rating for DC allows the switch to break full loads during controlled shutdowns.
+The visible isolation gap provides positive confirmation before work begins.

-A hospital’s dual-supply switchboard uses a UKP4 800A disconnector switch as the bus-coupler between the two busbar sections.
-During normal operation with both utility supplies healthy, the bus-coupler is open and each supply feeds its own busbar section.
-If one supply fails, the affected incomer disconnector is opened, the bus-coupler is closed, and the entire hospital load is supplied from the remaining healthy incomer.
-The UKP4’s AC-23A rating ensures it can safely close onto the busbar with the motors and transformers on the de-energized busbar section drawing inrush current.
-The door interlock and padlock facility allow the maintenance team to lock the bus-coupler in either the open or closed position depending on the maintenance configuration.
+A dual-supply switchboard uses a UKP disconnector switch as the bus-coupler between busbar sections.
+During normal operation, the bus-coupler is open, and each supply feeds its own section.
+If one supply fails, the affected incomer is opened, the bus-coupler is closed, and the load is supplied from the remaining source.
+The AC-23A rating ensures safe closing onto busbars where motors and transformers draw inrush currents.
+Door interlocks and padlocks allow maintenance teams to lock the bus-coupler securely.

-A motor control center serving a production line uses a UKP4 400A disconnector switch as the main incoming device, with upstream fuses at the main switchboard providing the overcurrent protection.
-The disconnector provides the single-point isolation for the entire MCC, allowing the production line to be safely de-energized for mechanical maintenance or process changeover.
-The auxiliary contact signals the PLC that the MCC incoming supply has been disconnected, and the PLC prevents the motor starters from attempting to close their contactors while the disconnector is open.
-The UKP4’s AC-23A rating is well above the production line’s starting inrush (approximately 1500A for a typical 400A MCC with multiple motors starting sequentially), ensuring reliable switching without contact welding.
+A motor control center serving a production line uses a UKP disconnector switch as the main incoming device, with upstream fuses providing overcurrent protection.
+The disconnector provides single-point isolation for the entire MCC, allowing safe de-energization for maintenance.
+Auxiliary contacts signal the PLC that the supply has been disconnected, preventing motor starters from attempting to close.
+The AC-23A rating ensures reliable switching without contact welding.

 The disconnector contact mechanism incorporates a spring-loaded snap-action design with arc extinguishing chambers for each pole.
 This provides defined making and breaking capacity for load switching, differentiating the disconnector from a simple isolator.
 Arc chute plates are assembled with precise spacing verified by gauge on each unit to ensure consistent arc splitting performance.

-Sample units from each production batch undergo mechanical endurance testing at 10,000 operations minimum per IEC 60947-3.
+Sample units from each production batch undergo mechanical endurance testing up to 10,000 operations minimum per IEC 60947-3.
 Contact resistance is measured before and after endurance cycling, with the maximum increase limited to 50 percent of the initial value.
 The operating mechanism is inspected for wear on cam surfaces and detent components.

 Disconnectors offered with extended shafts for through-door operation are assembled with adjustable shaft lengths and door interlock mechanisms.
 Each assembled unit is tested for correct interlock operation: door cannot open with switch ON, switch cannot close with door open (defeat mechanism tested).
 Handle position indication alignment is verified.